jgithubs/jsplayarea/hw-project.md

   * Get the [RFID RC522 breakout](hw-rfid-rc522.md) board working.
   * Insure that the board can read and write RFDI/NFC tags.
   * NFC is the latest technology.
 It can hold large amounts of data.
+  * The example code uses polling.
+Need to get interrupts working.
   * Need a physical button to put the breakout board in "write" mode?
-    * Insert a usb stick
+    * Not required.
+Using a usb stick that needs to mount automatically.
-* Determine how to play audio without a GUI
+* Determine how to play audio in a headless (no GUI) environment.
   * Audio playback with [Music On Console](sw-audio-moc.md) (MOC)
   * Audio volume control is is handle by the [ALSA mixer](sw-audio-alsa.md)
   * Audio output information [thru HDMI](hw-audio-hdmi.md)
   * Audio output control is handled by XXX
-* Determine how to display pictures with a duration of time without GUI
+* Determine how to display pictures with a duration of time in a headless environment.
   * Display pictures with [Frame Buffer ImageViewer](sw-frame-buf-img-viewer.md) (FBI)
   * Converting images to specific size to avoid load time and scaling time.
 Use [Imagemagick](sw-img-magick-tools.md) Tools
   * Use [symbolic links](sw-symbolic-link.md) to change pictures with the same filename.